I have moved my blog to WordPress. I'm still Standing can be found at renatamanzoscruggs.com

 Bloomberg reported earlier on Friday that CVC Capital Partners Ltd, Rhone Capital LLC and Pamplona Capital Management LLP were bidding for STG, and that the company could fetch about $2 billion."

-I thought it was ground up bills at first, but now I'm not so sure.
+Is that money or pot?
+I thought it was ground up bills at first, but now I'm not so sure. |

 "How employees get screwed in private equity deals".
 Oh, goody, something to look forward to.
 The heart of the article describes how the employee got screwed out of vested stock options when he left the company, all because he did not understand the following provision of the stock option agreement: